 Norway is a beautiful country that has something for everybody, all year round.
 From the aurora borealis, to national parks and charming cities, you'll most certainly find something that rocks your boat in Norway!
+So here are the reasons why Norway should be your next stop!

 It's a common misunderstanding that Norway is a destination that offers a lot for outdoor freaks but not that much for the rest of us.
 It doesn't matter if you're not that much of a nature lover, you will still enjoy waking up in one of the freshest types of air in the world, stare at Edvard Munch’s “The Scream” all day, explore the Oslo opera house, eat freshly caught cod in a Michelin star restaurant and enjoy the wonders that Norwegian urban life has to offer.